 10. Host a Virtual Halloween Movie Night

-Use a free browser extension like Teleparty to enjoy a virtual Halloween movie night together.
+Use a free browser extension like Teleparty to enjoy a virtual Halloween movie night with your team.
 Everyone’s videos will sync with each other, and you can chat about the movie in real-time with a chat box.
 Be sure to offer a variety of choices, from family-friendly to spooky – and settle on something everyone will look forward to!

-13. Have a Virtual Pumpkin Painting Party – A Family-Friendly Virtual Halloween Activity!
+11. Have a Virtual Pumpkin Painting Party – A Family-Friendly Virtual Halloween Party Activity!